AltropInc/alt/doc/script/Routine.md

-# Routine Type
+# Routine Type and Routine Call

-A routine type defines a set of executable objects that have an common input and output interface associated with a block of code used to take the inputs, carry out a sequence of actions, and generate the output, if any, as specified.
+A `routine type` defines a set of executable objects that have an common input and output interface associated with a block of code used to take the inputs, carry out a sequence of actions, and generate the output, if any, as specified.
 There are two kinds of routines: `construction routines` and `function routines`.

 A routing type is specified by an input and output interface followed by a block of code.
 For example, the following routine type:
 ```altscript